 We travel to Battery Park City, Central Midtown, Chelsea, Chinatown, Clinton, East Village, Financial District, Flatiron District, Garment District, Gramercy Park, Greenwich Village, Harlem, Hell's Kitchen, Hudson Square, Kips Bay, Little Italy, Lower East Side, Midtown, Murray Hill, SOHO, Sutton Place, Theatre District, Times Square, TriBeCa, Turtle Bay, Union Square, Upper East Side, Upper West Side, West Village

 Thus, an accent is considered a communication difference as opposed to a disorder.
-However, there are instances wherein accented speech can interfere with effective communication.
+However, there are instances wherein regional accents or accented speech in general can interfere with effective communication.
 Some issues that may arise involving accented speech are:

 - difficulty being understood;